-The sport known as American football born out of the English sports of association football (soccer) and rugby.
+The sport is known as American football born out of the English sports of association football (soccer) and rugby.
 During the late 19th century, elite Northeastern colleges took up the sport, playing a soccer-type game with rules adopted from the London Football Association.
 Intercollegiate matches began to spring up at schools such as Rutgers, Princeton, Harvard, and McGill University.
 Rugby-type rules became preferential among players and spectators.

 Father of American Football

 Walter Camp, known affectionately as the “Father of American Football,” transformed the rugby-style game into the one that resembles American football today.
 Camp brought two key innovations to the game.
-The opening “scrummage” was eliminated, and a rule introduced that required a team to give up the ball after failing to advance down the field a specific yardage.
+The opening “scrummage” was eliminated, and a rule introduced that required a team to give up the ball after failing to advance down the field-specific yardage.
 Camp also developed the quarterback position, lines of scrimmage and the scoring scale used in football today.

 American Football Day

-This day is held annually on November 5.
+American Football Day is held annually on November 5.

 Early games were controversial because of the high rate of injury.
 Even President Theodore Roosevelt stepped in to ask collegiate teams to revise regulations to make the game less brutal.
 The committee overseeing the rules would later become known as the National Collegiate Athletic Association.

-Thanks largely in part to popularity of college football, professional football began to gain traction with the public.
+Thanks largely in part to the popularity of college football, professional football began to gain traction with the public.
 The American Professional Football Association, formed in 1920.
 That league would later become the National Football League.
 The first televised NFL game occurred in 1939.
 Eventually, American football’s popularity would explode.